-Central serous choroidopathy is a disease that causes fluid to build up under the retina, the back part of the inner eye that sends sight information to the brain.
+Central serous choroidopathy is a disease that causes fluid to build up under the retina.
+This is the back part of the inner eye that sends sight information to the brain.
 The fluid leaks from the blood vessel layer under the retina.
-This area is called the choroid.
+This layer is called the choroid.

 The cause of this condition is unknown.

-Men are affected more often than women, and the condition is most common at around age 45, but anyone can be affected.
+Men are affected more often than women, and the condition is most common at around age 45.
+However, anyone can be affected.

 Stress appears to be a risk factor.
 Early studies found that people with aggressive, "type A" personalities who are under a lot of stress may be more likely to develop central serous choroidopathy.